Effective Documentation of Treatment Plan Reviews

 2. Review of Treatment Goals

-- The original goals set during the last review or the initial treatment plan.
+- The original goals established during the last review or initial treatment.

-- Any changes made to these goals based on the patient’s current needs.
+- Any updates made to these goals based on current patient needs.

 3. Progress Evaluation

-Assess the patient’s progress towards each goal.
-Use measurable outcomes where possible.
-This can include:
+Assess the patient’s progress towards each goal, including:

-- Specific metrics (e.g., symptom severity ratings, attendance records, participation in therapy activities).
+- Measurable outcomes (e.g., symptom severity ratings, attendance records).

 - Qualitative observations (e.g., behavioral changes, improved coping strategies).

-- Patient self-reports or feedback regarding their perception of progress.
+- Patient self-reports regarding their perception of progress.

 4. Barriers to Progress